 As you read the web lecture, make notes on anything that puzzles you, and be sure to raise your questions in class.

-If you have not already done so, post your assigned essays the Moodle before the start of class.
+If you have not already done so, post any pre-chat preparation materials, including essays and individually-assigned problems, to the Moodle before chat.

-Bring your notes, worksheet answers, and paper and pencil to class.
+Bring your textbook, notes, homework calculations, calculator, and paper and pencil to class.
 If you are comfortable using a desktop calculator and taking notes in a text utility like Notepad (available as different applications on both Windows and Macintosh), you can use those.
+You may also find a dictation program like Dragon helps reduce typing, either into chat or taking notes.
 Take notes during class.
-If you are logging, you do not need to document things the teacher or other students say, but it is useful to note your own questions and observations as they occur, so that you can study them later.
+Since Scholars Online logs the chat sessions, you do not need to document things the teacher or other students say, but it is useful to note your own questions and observations as they occur, so that you can study them later.

 Take part in the discussion.
 Ask questions as they occur to you (or note them and ask them at the end of class).

-Print the log out.
+After chat, log into the chat window again, hit the button for past chat logs, and print the log out.
 As soon as possible after class, review the log and make notes on it about any points that bother you, and be sure to ask about these in our next session.
 Mark important points for review later.
-Save the log to review before the next session and before semester examinations
+Consult your notes or the Scholars Online copy of the log to review before the next session and before semester examinations

-All the Natural Sciences examinations (quizzes, midterms, and finals) which I use to evaluate your understanding and progress in Natural Science will be drawn from the homework questions in the text and study questions in the worksheets.
-It is very important that you complete the homework problems, study questions, and any reports assigned to prepare for the exams for this course.
+All the examinations (quizzes, midterms, or semester exams) which I use to evaluate your understanding and progress in the course will be based on the mastery exercises and individually-assigned problems draw from the text.
+It is therefore very important that you complete your homework assignments, study questions, and any reports assigned to prepare for the exams for this course.

 Start your review two weeks prior to the scheduled examination.

-Not only may you study together, but you should study together remember that explaining or teaching what you just learned to someone else is one of the important techniques of learning!
-You may also work together to discuss and frame answers to the worksheet problems ... but be sure that you can answer them on your own afterwards, since you cannot work as a study group on quizzes or examinations.
-I encourage you to set up a regular time to exchange messages or use the general forum to discuss issues.
+Yes, of course you may study together — remember that explaining or teaching what you just learned to someone else is one of the important techniques of learning!
+You may also work together to solve individually-assigned problems or essay topics, and mastery exercise quetions.
+Be sure that you can complete all homework assignments on your own afterwards, since you cannot work as a study group on quizzes or examinations.
+Let me know if you need special chat times for your study group.

 One of the basic methods of science is to secure documented observations of periodic or common events in order to make some general summary about the behavior of natural objects.
 We can do this in several ways.